How to Select the Best Pediatric Board Review in 2021

 - Addresses the right content and is well structured.
 These two basic criteria are imperative in order for a test question to be high quality.

-If the pediatric Qbank you are considering for your ABP exam does not meet these basic requirements, you should quickly eliminate it from your consideration.
+If the pediatric Qbank you are considering for your ABP exam does not meet these basic requirements, you should quickly eliminate it.

 Basic or Comprehensive Content